-Foreclosure and REO Appraisals in Fairfax City County
+Foreclosure and Real Estate Owned Appraisal in Fairfax City County

-When dealing with a home in foreclosure, you need to ascertain the difference between fair market value and "quick disposition" worth to analyze your likely charge-off liability.
-At Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants, we have the background in both producing snapshots of fair market value for our mortgage lending clients, as well as "quick sale" forecasts that understand your time line.
+For a house in foreclosure, you need to understand the difference between the fair market worth and "quick disposition" worth to know your possible charge-off liability.
+We can provide both snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that take into account your time constraints.

-You need a company with the training to handle the unique dynamics of a foreclosure appraisal.
-For a company you can trust, contact Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants.
+Bruce W. Reyle & Company Real Estate Appraisers and Consultants has the qualifications to handle the unique dynamics of a foreclosure appraisal.
+For a company you can count on, contact Bruce W. Reyle & Company Real Estate Appraisers and Consultants.

-Owners of properties in foreclosure, of course, can present special challenges.
-They may be unwilling to allow an inspection of the home.
-They may have abandoned the house already and/or ignored the care of the house for quite some time - or worse, vandalized the house.
+Specific challenges might be present when working with owners of houses in foreclosure.
+They could be unwilling to allow an inspection of the property.
+They could have moved out of the property already and/or overlooked the care of the home for some time - or worse, vandalized the property.

-If your property has changed to REO, you will interested in a fast disposition.
-But you might want to understand and examine three values: as-is, as repaired, and "quick sale."
-These symbolize the worth of the home without any work performed, with the work due to make the home marketable at full market value consistent with similar real estate in the area, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, probably as a "fixer-upper".
-Again, we understand your urgency and the special situation of a Real Estate Owned home, as well as the unique data you will need -- competing listings, neighborhood trends, and so forth.
-You can rely on Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants to handle the task of your bank owned property professionally and efficiently.
+You will be interested in a fast disposition if the home has reverted to REO.
+So you might want to know about and compare three values: as-is, as repaired, and "quick sale."
+These correspond to the worth of the house without any work done to it, with the repairs due to make the home marketable at full market value consistent with competing homes in the area, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, most likely to someone inclined to finish the job themselves.
+Again, we understand your time line and the unique situation of a Real Estate Owned property, in addition to the unique information you'll need -- competing listings, neighborhood trends, and so forth.
+You can count on Bruce W. Reyle & Company Real Estate Appraisers and Consultants to take on the task of your bank owned property professionally and efficiently.
 Contact us today.